If you’ve been charged with domestic violence in Houston, Texas, a conviction in Houston can have severe consequences.

 If you are convicted of domestic violence, you may be:

 - Restricted in your ability to possess a firearm

 A conviction will also go on your criminal record, which can make it difficult to get a job, housing, or financial assistance.
-If you have been charged with domestic violence, it is important to work with a criminal defense attorney who can fight for the best possible outcome in your case.
+If you have been charged with domestic violence in Texas, it is important to work with a criminal defense attorney who can fight for the best possible outcome in your case.

 What Is Domestic Violence in Texas?